LoveUwUBotForeverMcBoss1999/32210920250512-truecraft-Knowledgebase/pages/Kraven.md

 ### 🏠 Homes & Warps
 - **7 Sethomes** - Set up to 7 home locations for ultimate mobility
-- **7 Player Auctions** - Host more auctions to trade with the community
+- **7 Player Auctions Limit** - Host more auctions to trade with the community

 ### 🎨 Customization
 - **Color Codes in Chat** - Express yourself with colorful chat messages